God Bless America: History

-Irving Berlin wrote the song at the end of World War I while serving in the U.S. Army at Camp Upton in Yaphank, New York.
-He decided that it did not fit in a revue called Yip Yip Yaphank, so he set it aside.
-The lyrics at that time included the line "Make her victorious on land and foam, God bless America..." as well as "Stand beside her and guide her to the right with the light from above".
+Irving Berlin, an American Jew, wrote the song at the end of World War I while serving in the U.S. Army at Camp Upton in Yaphank, New York.
+He decided that it did not fit a planned revue titled Yip Yip Yaphank and set it aside.
+The early lyrics included the line "Make her victorious on land and foam, God bless America..." as well as "Stand beside her and guide her to the right with the light from above".